The Singleton

 **Global vignettes of dissolution**, as the shutdown propagated:

-**Darius Monroe.** He announced his retirement in a press conference at 14:00 Eastern.
-The press conference was eleven minutes long.
-He declined the signing bonus Meridian Entertainment had offered him for a promotional Afterlife entry package. *"I've already got a body that taught me everything.
-I'm not trading it in."* He announced a youth coaching program at a public court.
+**Darius Monroe.** He announced his retirement at a press conference at 14:00 Eastern, eleven minutes long.
+He declined the signing bonus Meridian Entertainment had floated for a promotional Afterlife entry package.
+"I already got a body that taught me everything it had to teach," he said.
+"I'm not trading it in."
+He announced a youth program at a public court.
 AR overlays optional.
-Coach-7 voice deactivated by default.
+Coach-7 off by default.
+On the way out he rolled an invisible ball three times in his right hand, three times in his left — the pre-game tell he had carried since he was nine — handed a real one to the first kid in line, and mouthed the two words he had mouthed at the end of every game he had ever played: *Still here.*

 *When you're ready, there's a studio in Lacey with your name on it.
 No rush.
 The offer does not expire. — Ruth*